rogervinas/tests-everywhere/dotnet/README.md

     app.PrintHello();

     // 2.4 Verify HelloConsole mock has received one time
-    // a call to .Print with "Hello Test!" consoleMock.Verify(console => console.Print(messageText), Times.Once);
+    // a call to Print() with "Hello Test!" consoleMock.Verify(console => console.Print(messageText), Times.Once);
 }
 ```